mwzig/bowling/README.md

 Each file tests the corresponding JavaScript class.
 ScoreCard.test.js is the main test file.
 It creates Frame objects with various score scenarios to call the ScoreCard class which calculates the total score.
 Additionally, it creates strings that represent a series of scores, and then it calls FrameMaker to get an array of Frame objects
 (created from one of those strings) to pass to the ScoreCard class which calculates the total score.

+Note that I coded the Frame class first and did the major testing so that all logic would be complete for calculating the total bowling score based on an array of Frames.
+A user interface for a bowling game could easily use these Frame objects.
+I then coded the FrameMaker object to take in a string representing scores, because that is a further level of indirection.
+Most likely a UI would use the frame objects, but for purposes of the Kata, I added the FrameMaker class.